Assured Pathway entry to Pharmacy

 - Assured Pathway applications are via TISC and will close late September according to TISC deadlines.

-- Rural eligibility form must be submitted to the HMS Admissions team by the Assured Pathway TISC deadline.
+- UWA's Rural eligibility form must be submitted with the TISC application by the TISC deadline.

 - Refer to the TISC guide for current course codes and application deadlines.